TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/52 - 1 Thessalonians/1 Thessalonians 4/1 Thessalonians 4.16.md

 ---

-For the Lord himself shall descend from heaven, with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first;
+For the Lord himself will descend from heaven with a shout, with the voice of the archangel, and with God's trumpet.
+The dead in Christ will rise first,